mahmoud3030arafat/Get-request1/README.md

 # Get-request1
-Making an HTTP request in Swift buy using URLSession.
+Making an HTTP request in Swift by using URLSession.